 - Communicate with the caregiver – Talk to your caregiver about your concerns and ensure that they use your feeding plan.

-If you’re past the two-week window, there might be a larger issue at work than just whether or not your baby is still adapting to being at daycare.
+If you’re past the two-week window and your baby still refuses a bottle, there might be a larger issue at work than just the transition to a new routine.

-Babies may refuse to eat at daycare for a variety of reasons, including that there are changes still being made that are keeping your little one from establishing a routine, they may be hitting a developmental milestone that makes them fussy and more difficult to feed overall, or it may be an issue with the bottle, nipple, or milk.
+Babies may refuse to eat at daycare for a variety of reasons.
+There may be changes that are still keeping your little one from establishing a routine, they may be hitting a developmental milestone that makes them fussy and more difficult to feed overall, or it may be an issue with the bottle, nipple, or milk.

-It can also be difficult to get to the root of the problem because it’s possible there is more than one reason your child is rejecting the bottle:
+It can also be difficult to get to the root of the problem because there may be more than one reason your child is rejecting the bottle, including:

 - Bottle or nipple issues – Your baby’s bottle (or the nipple) may need to be replaced or cleaned, or it’s possible that your baby is rejecting the bottle simply because the detergent is different from the one you use at home.
 If you are bottle-feeding for the first time, you may be finding out that not all babies like all types of bottles or nipples and sometimes you need to experiment to find the right fit.

 - Ready for a sippy cup – At around 5-6 months, your baby may start to prefer a sippy cup over a bottle.
 At this point, you should try to synchronize the transition and introduce your baby to the sippy cup at home as well as at daycare.

 - Formula preparation – Your baby may reject their bottle if the formula tastes different than what they get at home.
 Brand, temperature, water type, and preparation variances can change the flavor in ways that your baby may not enjoy.